Beet Hummus

 Toast the Seeds

-Heat a pan over medium high and carefully pour in the sesame seeds.
+Heat a pan over medium excessive and punctiliously pour within the sesame seeds.

 Pouring sesame seeds into panPouring sesame seeds into pan